CMSgov/price-transparency-guide/schemas/table-of-contents/README.md

 * `Plan A` and `Plan C` both didn't meet the 20 claim threshold for any services for the **allowed amounts** file. (allowed-amounts-file-empty.json)
 * `Plan B` met the 20 claim threshold for multiple services for the **allowed amounts** file. (allowed-amounts-file-1.json)
 * `Plan A`, `Plan B`, and `Plan C` all have different HIOS numbers, they are different products.
+* 'Plan D' met the 20 claim threshold for multiple services for the **allowed amounts** file. (allowed-amounts-file-2.json)

 ```json
 {